AsukaKirara/chat-exporter/README.md

 1. Visit any supported AI chat platform
 2. Have a conversation with the AI
 3. Click on the AI Chat Exporter icon in your browser toolbar
+4. Log in with your Supabase credentials (if you want cloud backup)
-4. Click the "Export Conversation" button
+5. Click the "Export Conversation" button
-5. The conversation will be downloaded as a JSON file to your default download location
+6. The conversation will be downloaded as a JSON file and uploaded to your S3-compatible storage

 ## How It Works